 When interest rates fall, it lowers the cost of borrowing.
 At any given moment, there are many businesses that are considering borrowing to expand.
 Or borrowing to buy equipment to replace labor.
 But at the current rate of interest, it doesn’t work.
 What happens when the interest rate drops?

 Their business case then becomes sound.
 So they borrow to increase production.
 This puts downward pressure on prices.
 Think of what happens if the supply of hamburgers increases, while demand remains the same.
 The price of a hamburger drops.

-This definitely does not describe the present environment.
+This does not describe the present environment.

-Today, the monetary forces are pushing prices down.
+Today, monetary forces are pushing prices down.
 However, there are three nonmonetary forces that push prices up: regulatory, fiscal, and social.

 Prices & Useless Ingredients